Icon-Newsletter

 It will also make the process of settling penalties faster.
 Apprehended drivers can conveniently pay fines wherever they wish (through online channels or Bayad Centers all over the Philippines), regardless of where they committed the violation.[4]

-The single ticketing system will be rolled out on May 2, 2023 in select LGUs initially.
-Pilot testing will run in these seven cities:
+The single ticketing system was rolled out on May 2, 2023 in select LGUs initially.
+Pilot testing ran in these seven cities:

 • Caloocan